 Location of problem Type of problem Cause and action Non-specific cannot be displayed on a client that is logging into the CIFS shares.
 Automatic reloading of CIFS shares might have been disabled in a CIFS service-configuration definition.
 In the Access Protocol Configuration dialog box, on the List of Services page, restart the CIFS service or log in to the CIFS shares from the client again.
 For details on how to restart the CIFS service, see the Cluster Administrator's Guide.

-Location of problem Type of problem Cause and action during CIFS client authentication due to processing that establishes a connection from HDI to domain controllers.
+A timeout often occurs during CIFS client authentication due to processing that establishes a connection from HDI to domain controllers.
 CIFS client authentication processing might be delayed because a domain controller in the domain cannot communicate with HDI.
 On the List of RAS Information page (displaying List of other log files), examine /var/log/cifs/log.winbindd and check whether any domain controller in the domain cannot communicate with HDI.
 For details about messages that are output to log.winbindd and actions to be taken, see the File System Protocols (CIFS/NFS) Administrator's Guide .
 If this does not resolve the problem, check the host names (in FQDN format) of domain controllers output to cifstrustinfo.log (between Find DNS domain server and ENDofTrustDomainInfo), and then confirm that those domain controllers are able to communicate with HDI.
 You can obtain the cifstrustinfo.log data by downloading the log file of the OS log group on the List of RAS Information page (displaying Batchdownload), and then unzipping cifslog.tar.gz.
 If a domain controller that cannot communicate is found, obtain the IP address corresponding to the FQDN host name of that domain controller by using, for example, the nasping command.
 Then, use the cifsoptset command to suppress communication to that domain controller.
+Shared access from CIFS clients stops working after settings that specify the The domain controller might not support the versions of the SMB protocol that the CIFS service uses to